New Requirement for Age-Based Catch-Up Contributions

 Syracuse University’s Voluntary Retirement Plan allows employees who are age 50 or older to make age-based catch-up contributions each year — an important opportunity to boost retirement savings.

 Beginning Jan.
-1, 2026, if your Syracuse University 2025 Social Security wages (Form W-2, Box 3) exceed $145,000 (indexed for inflation), any Voluntary Retirement Plan contributions that are designated as age-based catch-up contributions will automatically be made as after-tax Roth contributions.
+1, 2026, if your Syracuse University 2025 Social Security wages (Form W-2, Box 3) exceed $150,000 (indexed for inflation), any Voluntary Retirement Plan contributions that are designated as age-based catch-up contributions will automatically be made as after-tax Roth 403(b) contributions.

-If the requirement to have catch-up contributions designated as after-tax Roth applies to you, and you prefer to have your contributions be tax-deferred, you can limit your 2026 salary deferral to the base 402(g) limit ($23,500 for 2025).
+If the requirement to have catch-up contributions designated as after-tax Roth applies to you, no action is required unless you prefer to make only tax-deferred contributions, in which case you can limit your 2026 salary deferral to the base 402(g) limit $24,500.

 Additionally, you may begin or adjust your Voluntary Retirement Plan contributions by using the Salary Reduction Form [PDF] at any time.
 Once enrolled, your Voluntary Retirement Plan contributions can also be adjusted at any time within the MySlice portal.